atomic6-org/ghg/docs/source/formulas.rst

 where :math:`Total\; Biomass\; \text{CO}_2\; Equivalent\; Emissions_{fuel}` is the sum of :math:`Non\; Fossil\; Fuel\; \text{CO}_2\; Emissions_{fuel, n}`, which only accounts for the GHG :math:`\text{CO}_2`.
-Note that in Atom6, those emissions with units of grams are converted into kilograms, then the final value of this calculation is divided by :math:`1000` to convert this value into :math:`metric \; tons`.
+Note that in atomic6, all units for total calculations are converted :math:`metric \; tons`.

 ..
 [IPCC2006V2CH2] IPCC, 2006: 2006 IPCC Guidelines for National Greenhouse Gas Inventories, Volume 2, Energy, Chapter 2, Stationary Combustion, pp. 11